sundowndev/hacker-roadmap/README.md

 Frameworks are packs of pen testing tools with custom shell navigation and documentation.

+- [Operative Framework](https://github.com/graniet/operative-framework) **Python** | `Linux/Windows/macOS` | Framework based on fingerprint action, this tool is used for get information on a website or a enterprise target with multiple modules.
 - [Metasploit](https://github.com/rapid7/metasploit-framework) **Ruby** | `Linux/Windows/macOS` | A penetration testing framework for ethical hackers.
 - [fsociety](https://github.com/Manisso/fsociety) **Python** | `Linux/Windows/macOS` | fsociety Hacking Tools Pack – A Penetration Testing Framework.
 - [cSploit](https://github.com/cSploit/android) **Java** | `Android` | The most complete and advanced IT security professional toolkit on Android.